nm-sam/builder-playground-operator/README.md

   --genesis-delay 15 \
   --log-level debug \
   --dry-run

-# Generate the Manifests files (BuilderPlaygroundStatefulSet.yaml and CR) using builder-playground
 ```
 You can see all the necessary files and configurations are generated as below,
 ```